What is it like Working at Indigo as a university graduate?

 You become quietly accomplished at reading people’s moods, whether it’s a client in a panic or an exhausted engineer.
 Indigo social events, such as the company Christmas party or team-building activities, are important as well as great fun, because you can put a face to the engineers you deal with every day and there’s an opportunity to get to know each other better.

 Another attractive aspect of working for Indigo is the chance for professional development.
-As May Cook alluded to in an earlier blog, NOC employees can follow a natural career path, becoming a co-ordinator, call handler and eventually team leader.
+Service Desk employees can follow a natural career path, becoming a co-ordinator, call handler and eventually team leader.
 Career development is something that is actively encouraged, and you feel like you will be rewarded if you show willing to grow as a professional while contributing to the growth of the company.

 My move to the Marketing team